fischertechnik/txt_training_factory/TxtSmartFactoryLib/doc/MqttInterface.md

 > *Settings* -> *Network* -> *Cloud Setup* -> *Pairing New*.

 ## Other Clouds
 If you want to connect your own remote MQTT broker, you can configure the MQTT bridge by editing of the file `/etc/mosquitto/ft-txt-bridge-cloud.conf`.
-Attention: You need root access rights to do that!
+> Atention: You need root access rights to do that!

 Content of `ft-txt-bridge-cloud.conf` (see documentation [https://mosquitto.org/](https://mosquitto.org/)):
 ```